 To add Bill of Materials to an item:

-Service items associated with the assembly/disassembly can be included by clicking + Labour and Overheads.
-It is required to include an Expense Account.
+- Service items associated with the assembly/disassembly can be included by clicking + Labour and Overheads.
+It is required to include an Expense Account for these charges.

 Bill of Material Settings

 When this check box is applied the finished good will be produced automatically after the sale order is authorised, assuming there are enough components in stock.

 When this check box is applied the products are disassembled automatically after the purchase order for them is completed.
 Auto-disassembly is only recommended in the case where you do not sell the assembled product.
 Only FIFO, FIFO-Batch and Special-Batch costing methods support auto-assembly/disassembly.

 Enter the yield for the BOM.
 1 is the default.

 Assembly Instruction URL

 Enter a URL showing assembly/disassembly instructions for the product, if applicable.